jryans/gecko-dev/devtools/docs/backend/actor-hierarchy.md

    The chrome event handler for the current context.
 Allows to listen to events that can be missing/cancelled on this document itself.

-See TabActor documentation for events definition.
+See BrowsingContextTargetActor documentation for more details.

 ## Tab-scoped actors

-Each of these actors focuses on providing one particular feature set, specific to one context, that can be a web page, an app, a top level firefox window, a process, an add-on, or a worker.
+Each of these actors focuses on providing one particular feature set, specific to one to the thing being targeted (which might be a web page, a top level Firefox window, a process, an add-on, a worker, etc.).

+To improve performance, tab-scoped actors are created lazily.
+The target actor lists the actor ID for each one, but the actor modules aren't actually loaded and instantiated at that point.
+Once the first request for a given tab-scoped actor is received by the server, that specific actor is instantiated just in time to service the request.